How to Update WordPress: Four Quick and Simple Ways

 Fixing those problems is difficult, so it’s better to take preventive actions beforehand.

 Thankfully, there are four ways to safely update WordPress, which we’ll guide you through this article.
+We’ll walk you through the steps of updating it manually and also show how it can be done automatically with a secure WordPress host.

 Aside from the core WordPress update, we’ll cover how to update your themes, plugins, and database.
 This way, your website will be free from any malware or other cyber attacks.